Sarina Hülsenbeck

 Sarina Hülsenbeck (later Fischer, born 5 July 1962) is an East German swimmer who competed in the late 1970s and early 1980s.
 She won a gold medal at the 1980 Summer Olympics in Moscow in the women's 4 × 100 m freestyle (anchor leg) and competed in the 4 × 100 m medley relay qualifying round, but not in the final.

 Personal life

-Hülsenbeck married sprint canoer Frank Fischer, a nine-time canoe sprint world championship medalist, in the early 1980s.
+Hülsenbeck married canoe sprinter Frank Fischer, a nine-time canoe sprint world championship medalist, in the early 1980s.
 Frank is the brother of 12-time Summer Olympic medalist Birgit, who competed from 1980 to 2004.
 Frank and Sarina produced two children, Fanny (born 1986) and Falco, both canoers.

 Fanny won a gold medal in the women's K-4 500 m event at the 2008 Summer Olympics in Beijing and has nine world championship medals of her own with three gold, four silvers, and two bronzes.